MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-cash-flow-analyses.md

 Before using the predictive web-service, [!INCLUDE[prod_short](includes/prod_short.md)] compresses transactions by **Document Date** based on value in the **Period Type** field in the **Cash Flow Setup** page.

-## <a name="a-nameanchortextacreate-and-use-your-own-predictive-web-service-for-cash-flow-forecasts" /><a name="AnchorText"></a>Create and use your own predictive web service for cash flow forecasts
+## <a name="create-and-use-your-own-predictive-web-service-for-cash-flow-forecasts" /><a name="AnchorText"></a>Create and use your own predictive web service for cash flow forecasts

 You can also create your own predictive web service based on a public model named **Forecasting model for Microsoft Business Central**.
 This predictive model is available online in the Azure AI Gallery.
 To use the model, follow these steps: